Introduction to Education Opportunity

 Reason for the Introduction to Education Course

 Southwest Minnesota State University has received partial funding from the Minnesota Department of Education to develop and offer an “Introduction to Education” course through the College Now program.
-The purpose for this funding is to encourage teaching as a profession in an effort to address the existing and increasing teacher shortage issues prevalent across Minnesota.
-It is our goal to spark an interest in the field of Education early in a student's college experience.
-The course will be offered in the high school setting and will be equivalent to the Introduction to Education course taught on the SMSU campus.
+The purpose of this funding is to encourage teaching as a profession to address the existing and growing teacher shortage across Minnesota.
+Our goal is to spark interest in the field of Education early in a student's college experience.
+The course will be offered in the high school setting and will be equivalent to the Introduction to Education course taught at SMSU.

 Possible High School Partners